Rukachan/Nature/README.md

 * Removed multiple unused textures
 * Removed unused code
 * Removed dependancy on mantle
-* Removed stuff considered bloated and annoying (eg the sticks, tools, etc)
+* Removed stuff considered bloated and annoying (eg the sticks, bowls, tools, etc)
 * Merged all the creative tabs into one
 * Other bug fixes